 Vaillant has achieved a difficult goal, maintaining compassion and sympathy for all involved: poachers, villagers, law officers, and the tiger itself...a lyrical, gripping, lovely read. - Courier Mail

 Vaillant's absorbing, insightful epic describes a drama as old as humanity. - Adelaide Advertiser

 The Tiger is the sort of book I very much like and rarely find.
 Humans are hard-wired to fear tigers, so this book will attract intense interest. - Annie Proulx

 Writing in a vigorous, evocative style . . .
 Vaillant paints a haunting portrait of man's vexed relationship with nature. - Publishers Weekly

 This book must be read by everybody who is interested in the conservation of wildlife.
 It takes you to the Russian wilderness to meet face-to-face with the Siberian tiger. - Temple Grandin, author of Animals in Translation

-John Vaillant is the author of The Golden Spruce, which won the Canadian Governor General's Literary Award.
+John Vaillant lives in Vancouver.
+His first book, The Golden Spruce, won the Canadian Governor General's Award for non-fiction.
 He has written for The New Yorker, The Atlantic, Outside, National Geographic and Men's Journal, among other publications.
 He lives in Vancouver, British Columbia, with his wife and children.